milekag01/vienna/README.md

 1. Fetches the ticket from Linear (title, description, priority, comments)
 2. Creates a new branch from `main` using Linear's suggested branch name
-3. Creates git worktrees for all 3 repos on that branch
+3. Creates git worktrees for all 3 codebases on that branch
-4. Starts isolated Docker containers — its own Postgres (x2), Redis, and LocalStack
+4. Spins up isolated Docker containers — its own Postgres (x2), Redis, and LocalStack
-5. Generates `.env` files with instance-specific ports and URLs for every service
+5. Generates `.env` files **in each worktree** with instance-specific ports, DB URLs, queue ARNs — so the three services within this instance find each other and nothing else
 6. Installs all dependencies (npm, pnpm, go modules)
-7. Runs all migrations (Prisma for NestJS, Atlas for Go)
+7. Runs all migrations against **this instance's databases only** (Prisma for NestJS, Atlas for Go)
 8. Starts the NestJS backend, Go API, and Enterprise frontend
 9. Opens a new AI agent chat in Cursor with the ticket context
 10. The agent reads the ticket and starts solving

-Each environment gets unique ports.
-No collisions.
-Run 5 simultaneously.
+Each ticket gets its own databases with its own migration history.
+Agents on different tickets never touch each other's data.
+Your working branch stays clean.

 ---